snowplow/snowplowanalytics.com/_posts/2019-07-03-snowplow-android-tracker-1.2.0-released/index.md

 #### 1.3.1 Context Primitives

-Context primitives are simplest forms to represent global contexts and there are 2 forms: Self describing JSON & Context Generator.
+Context primitives are the simplest forms to represent global contexts and there are 2 forms: Self describing JSON & Context Generator.

 ##### 1.3.1.1 Self Describing JSON